SFTP commands cheat sheet

 There are several ways to connect to SFTP:

-• CLI - this stands for Command Line Interface.
-All modern operating systems come equipped with an SFTP CLI program, allowing users to type out text commands to communicate with an SFTP server.
+• CLI (Command Line Interface): Most modern operating systems include an SFTP CLI (commonly the OpenSSH sftp client), allowing users to type out text commands to communicate with an SFTP server.

-• GUI - or Graphical User Interface, which allows you to list, download, and upload files using a graphical interface which is friendlier and supports the mouse or trackpad as an input device to allow drag & drop to upload and download files.
+• GUI (Graphical User Interface): This allows you to list, download, and upload files using a graphical interface which is friendlier and supports the mouse or trackpad as an input device to allow drag & drop to upload and download files.
 The most popular SFTP GUI clients are Filezilla and Cyberduck.

 Getting started

-Note: Some commands have arguments (Don’t worry, we’ll explain what those do as well).
-Optional arguments (i.e. ones you can choose to drop) are enclosed in <angle brackets>.
+Note: Some commands take arguments.
+Optional arguments (ones you can choose to omit) are enclosed in <angle brackets>.

 Listing Files